 Former employees who are rehired must also complete the form if they have not completed an I-9 with IDEA within a timeframe established by Human Resources (generally three years after the date of hire or one year after employment is terminated, whichever is later), or if their previous I-9 is no longer retained or valid.

 2.13 Pre-Offer Medical Testing

 Employees may be required to submit to certain medical tests before beginning employment with IPS.
-In compliance with the Drug-Free Workplace Policy, employees must submit to drug testing before employment.

 2.14 First Aid, CPR, and AED Certification